muratkeremozcan/books/AI/generative-ai-notes.md

 **Artificial Intelligence** (AI) describes computer systems that can apply reasoning to subjects that previously required human intelligence.

 **Machine Learning** (ML) enables computers to learn from data, shifting away from rigid programming to allowing algorithms to make predictions or decisions based on that data.
+A **machine learning algorithm** is a set of program code.
+A **machine learning model** is a group of machine learning algorithms.

 **Deep Learning** (DL), a more advanced branch of ML, employs multi-layered artificial neural networks to mimic the human brain's processing, enabling learning from vast datasets.